 The IESO applies PASB, and does not apply ASC 980 or IFRS 14 for rate regulated accounting

 For OPG, regulatory assets can only be recognized for costs incurred for services provided specific to the entity.
 In this case, the deferral is not for costs incurred for services provided based on OPG’s current rate regulation.
 As such, regulatory assets cannot be recognized under ASC 980 or IFRS 14 under IFRS.
+I do not agree with this for the 35 % that is ours

 The Finance Trust is not currently regulated by the OEB.
-For an entity to set up a regulatory asset, the entity needs to be in a regulatory regime using “cost of service model” whereas the deferral of costs is cost incurred for that the business.
+For an entity to set up a regulatory asset, the entity needs to be in a regulatory regime using “cost of service model” whereas the deferral of costs is cost incurred for that the business. ok

 As such, for the deferral to be recognized on the balance sheet as an asset outside of rate regulated accounting, the amount would have to be a “normal” receivable.
 However, a “normal” receivable can only be recognized if there is an identifiable counterparty (i.e. future customers are not identifiable counterparties).
+Why do we consider any of our deferral accounts normal?
+Seems like a very subjective view.
+All of our deferral accounts are collected from future customers so that part seems to make little sense.
+The idea of any deferral account is effectively to spread out to customers on a reasonable basis like the GA.
 As such, the receivable likely cannot be recognized.
 If the other identifiable counterparty is a government agency (i.e. the IESO owes the Finance Trust), the Finance Trust would record a receivable and the IESO would record a payable, resulting in no net assets, but the debt financing would remain on consolidation.
 This will add to the Province’s net debt and deficit.

 Historically, the AG had questioned the validity of regulatory assets and liabilities for the Province’s financial statements since they are created by the government’s regulation.
 The AG has accepted those as assets on the basis of ASC 980.
 However, if the deferred balance is not a regulatory asset, there is a high likelihood that the AG would conclude a mechanism set up by the government to be collected from future customers would not be considered an asset that could be recognized under the PASB standard.
 This is akin to not recording a receivable for future tax increases or a receivable for debt retirement charges to be levied in the future.
+I do not think the tax comparison is the same.
+In this case the service that forms the GA has been provided and now it is a question of how to collect it.
+The tax example requires future actions in legislation where as in this case the legislation will be put in at the same time.
 [Confirm with Province/PwC]

 OPG: Assuming the transaction takes place inside of OPG, depending on the form of legislation, OPG may not be able recognize the assets on its balance sheet.